Quantum computation in continuous time using dynamic invariants: Quantum computation by invariants

-Note that no adiabaticity constraint is imposed on the evolution of the invariant operator $I(s)$, and consequently on the state $|\varphi _{0}(s)\rangle$.
-If we allow for an adiabatic evolution of $I(s)$, i.e., by using that $\partial I(s)/\partial s\simeq0$, we obtain from Eq. (\ref{dicloseds}) that the eigenstates of $I(s)$ become also eigenstates of the Hamiltonian, since $\left[ H(s,T),I(s)\right] \simeq0$.
-Hence, we may obtain AQC as a particular case of QCDI, where the necessity of unitary interpolation of the invariant, given by Eq.~(\ref{Is}), turns out to be unnecessary.
+where $\widetilde{U}(s)$ is the unitary evolution operator and $I(0)$ is the invariant operator at $s=0$.
+The unitary interpolation for $I(s)$ given in Eq.~(\ref{Is}) has the property of preserving the spectral gaps among the eigenvalues of $I(s)$ during all the evolution~\cite{Siu:04}.
+This ensures the absence of level crossings in the spectrum of $I(s)$.
+Note that no adiabaticity constraint is imposed on the evolution of the invariant operator $I(s)$ and, consequently, on the evolution of the interpolating state $|\phi(s)\rangle$.
+If we allow for an adiabatic evolution of $I(s)$, i.e., by using that $\partial I(s)/\partial s\simeq0$, we obtain from Eq.~(\ref{dicloseds}) that the eigenstates of $I(s)$ become also eigenstates of the Hamiltonian, since $\left[ H(s),I(s)\right] \simeq0$.
+For such a case, QCDI gets completely equivalent to AQC.
+On the other hand, if we discretize the unitary transformation $\widetilde{U}(s)$ as sequence of quantum gates, we recover the SQC model.
+In this case, $\widetilde{U}(s) = \widetilde{U}_1(s) \otimes \cdots \otimes \widetilde{U}_N(s)$, where $\widetilde{U}_i(s)$ stands for a one or two-qubit quantum gate.